Colimits and cocompletions in internal higher category theory: Adjunctions

 in which $j$ is initial.
 To complete the proof, it therefore suffices to show that $s^\ast i$ is initial, which follows from the fact that the map $s\colon B\to A$ is a right fibration and therefore proper, cf.~\cite[\S~4.4]{martini2021}. \end{proof}

 \begin{corollary} For any functor $f\colon \I{C}\to\I{D}$ between $\BB$-categories, the functor

 admits a left adjoint $f_!$ that fits into a commutative diagram

 in which the two vertical arrows are given by the Yoneda embedding.
-Moreover, $f$ is fully faithful if and only if $f_!$ is fully faithful. \end{corollary} \begin{proof} The existence of the left adjoint $f_!$ follows immediately from proposition~\ref{prop:YonedaExtensionFibrations} on account of the Grothendieck construction~\cite[Theorem~4.5.2]{martini2021}.
-To show that the composition $\I{C}^{\op}\into \iFun{\I{C}}{\Univ}\to\iFun{\I{D}}{\Univ}$ factors through the Yoneda embedding $\I{D}^{\op}\into\iFun{\I{D}}{\Univ}$, it suffices to show that for every representable left fibration $p\colon\I{P}\to A\times\I{C}$ the associated left fibration $f_!(p)\colon\I{Q}\to A\times\I{D}$ is representable as well.
-This follows immediately from the fact that there is an initial map $i\colon \I{P}\to\I{Q}$, which implies that $\I{Q}$ admits an initial section $A\to\I{Q}$ whenever $\I{P}$ admits such a section. \end{proof}
+Moreover, $f$ is fully faithful if and only if $f_!$ is fully faithful. \end{corollary} \begin{proof} The existence of the left adjoint $f_!$ follows immediately from Proposition~\ref{prop:YonedaExtensionFibrations} on account of the straightening/unstraightening equivalence for left fibrations (Theorem~\ref{thm:straightening}).
+To show that the composition $\I{C}^{\op}\into \iFun(\I{C},\Univ)\to\iFun(\I{D},\Univ)$ factors through the Yoneda embedding $\I{D}^{\op}\into\iFun(\I{D},\Univ)$, it suffices to show that for every representable left fibration $p\colon\I{P}\to A\times\I{C}$ the associated left fibration $f_!(p)\colon\I{Q}\to A\times\I{D}$ is representable as well.
+This follows immediately from the fact that there is an initial map $i\colon \I{P}\to\I{Q}$, which implies that $\I{Q}$ admits an initial section $A\to\I{Q}$ whenever $\I{P}$ admits such a section (cf.~Remark~\ref{rem:representableFunctorsFibrationalCriterion}). \end{proof}

 \begin{proposition} A pair of functors $(l, r)\colon\I{C}\leftrightarrows\I{D}$ between $\BB$-categories defines an adjunction if and only if there is an equivalence of functors